FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### FIX datatypes

-The term "FIX datatype" is used to refer to a datatype in the context of the FIX tagvalue encoding.
+The term "FIX datatype" is used to refer to a datatype in the context of the FIX tag=value encoding.
 FIX supports a number of encodings such as FIXML, SBE, GPB, and JSON.
 FIX fields are categorized into roughly 20 FIX datatypes.
 A datatype should be defined in terms of its value space, the range of its possible values, not in terms of its lexical space, its encoding format.
 In fact, a FIX datatype may be mapped to any number of wire formats (see the [datatype mappings](#datatype-mappings) section below).

 A datatype may optionally inherit properties from a type specified by the `baseType` attribute.
 For example, FIX datatype "Qty", used by fields like